 To qualify for a state historical marker, the topic must be about a person, place, event or institution that has statewide or national significance.
-To see whether a potential topic would be eligible for the marker program, see “Topic Criteria for Virginia Historical Highway Markers” on the marker application at the top of this page.
+To see whether a potential topic would be eligible for the marker program, see information about marker criteria by opening the marker application at the top of this page.

 Who can submit a topic?

 Historical societies or organizations, fraternal organizations, colleges and universities, local governments, private organizations, or individuals able to fund the marker can propose a new marker by submitting an application packet to DHR.
 Ultimately, a new marker must be presented to the Virginia Board of Historic Resources, the body authorized to approve all historical markers.
 Markers currently cost $1,770, including tax and shipping.
 (In some jurisdictions, the sponsor may be required to pay an additional charge for the marker’s installation.)
 For more information about nominating a new marker, see Application Process.